Tomi Lahren Calls Out Steven Crowder And Dave Rubin For Avoiding Debate With Sam Seder

 During a recent episode of the political talk radio program and podcast The Majority Report — available on YouTube — host Sam Seder and his team played a Cameo clip of conservative firebrand Tomi Lahren calling out conservative commentator and comedian Steven Crowder and libertarian commentator Dave Rubin for dodging a debate with Seder.

 “So I wanted to say to Dave, Steven, and others, stop being cowards and debate Sam already!
-My goodness, get to it,” she said in the Cameo clip, which was paid for via the personalized shoutout app.
+My goodness, get to it,” she said in the Cameo clip, which was paid for via the personalized shout-out app.

 According to The Majority Report’s Twitter, Crowder, best known for his “Change My Mind” YouTube segment at college campuses, got cold feet and dodged initial plans to debate Seder at Politicon in 2018.
 Seder reportedly ended up debating conservative commentator Charlie Kirk instead.